-Hierarchical reinforcement learning (HRL) aims to scale reinforcement learning (RL) by incorporating prior knowledge about the structure of good policies into the algorithms [Barto and Mahadevan2003].
-Popular HRL solutions include the options theory [Sutton et al.1999], the hierarchies of abstract machines (HAMs) framework [Parr and Russell1998], and the MAXQ approach [Dietterich1999].
-This paper describes a new HRL algorithm taking advantage of internal transitions introduced by the input hierarchical structure, following the framework of HAMs.
 It is our observation that a HAM with deep hierarchical structure, where there are many calls from a parent machine to one of its child machines over the hierarchy, induces many internal transitions.
-An internal transition is a transition over the joint state space, where only the run-time stack changes, but not the environment state.
+An internal transition is a transition over the joint state space, where only the run-time stack changes but the environment state does not.
 Internal transitions always come with zero rewards and deterministic outcomes in the resulting SMDP.
-It is usually the case that there could be many such internal transitions in a HAM with arbitrary structure for a complex domain.
-In the setting of concurrent learning when multiple HAMs are running concurrently, as shown in [Marthi et al.2005], there are even more opportunities of having internal transitions over the resulting joint SMDP.
+For an example, see Figure 1, which shows a HAM for a mobile robot navigating in a grid map.
+The Navigate machine has a choice state, at which it has to choose between Move(Fast) and Move(Slow).
+The Move(speed) machine has to select repeatedly between East, West, South and North with specified speed parameter until the robot is at its destination.
+In this simple example, if the choice made at stack [Navigate, Choose] is Move(Fast), then the stack of the next choice point must be [Navigate, Choose, Move(Fast), Choose].
+It is not uncommon that there could be many such internal transitions in a HAM with arbitrary structure for a complex domain.
+It is actually easier for a human designer to come up with a deep HAM, rather than a shallow HAM.
+In the setting of concurrent learning when multiple HAMs are running concurrently, as shown in [Marthi et al., 2005], there are even more opportunities to have internal transitions defined over the resulting joint SMDP.

-The resulting HAMQ-INT algorithm identifies and takes advantage of internal transitions within a HAM for efficient learning.
+In this paper, we present HAMQ-INT, a HAMQ-based HRL algorithm that identifies and exploits internal transitions within a HAM for efficient learning.
 HAMQ-INT recursively shortcircuits the computation of Q values whenever applicable.
 We empirically confirm that HAMQ-INT outperforms the state of the art significantly on the benchmark Taxi domain and a much more complex RoboCup Keepaway domain.
 The two contributions of this paper is that 1) we develop the novel HAMQ-INT algorithm, and 2) we apply it successfully to the RoboCup Keepaway domain, which, to the best of our knowledge, is the first application of the HAM framework to a very complex domain.